 In order to automate the steps of validation and repair, we have created a pipeline in UnifiedViews that runs these steps in a sequence, one after the other, as it is required by the dependency flow of the steps.
 “SPARQL Endpoint Loader” Data Processing Unit (DPU) issues the respective SPARQL/Update to the RDFox’s SPARQL endpoint.

 After the pipeline is run, validation and repair is performed, this means that the data managed in PoolParty results to be consistent, as illustrated in the following figure.
 Note that the symbol that stands for inconsistency does no longer exist in the data.

 In this blog post we presented a practical use case where we solve a data consistency problem in ETL processing by an integration of PoolParty Semantic Suite and the RDFox database.
 RDFox provides high performance data processing accessible via SPARQL and SHACL standards and implements an RDF-based Datalog engine that can be used for in-store deductions.
 This integration architecture enables us to automate as much as possible regarding data validation and repair to improve the quality of KGs in enterprise scenarios.

 If it’s more of RDFox you’re after, you can request a free trial today!
 Don’t just take our word for it, try RDFox yourself and discover the last piece in your puzzle, whatever that may be.
-Delve into wider applications in the RDFox blog, or head to the Oxford Semantic Technologies website to discover more about the high-performance knowledge graph and reasoner.
+Head to the Oxford Semantic Technologies website to discover more about the high-performance knowledge graph and reasoner.